 Undisputed ruler of Great Britain

 Nobody is quite sure how Nicholas Grant became a household name so quickly.
-The son of oil tycoon Frances Grant, upon his father’s death he left the oil industry and its riches altogether, cashed in his wealth and used it to buy a private security company called Marshall-Pearce Solutions: which, several years later, would become vital to Britain’s domestic and international defences.
+The son of oil tycoon Francis Grant, upon his father’s death he left the oil industry and its riches altogether, cashed in his wealth and used it to buy a private security company called Marshall-Pearce Solutions: which, several years later, would become vital to Britain’s domestic and international defences.
 Following a full-scale takeover of Great Britain using his millions of cloned soldiers, Nicholas Grant is rarely seen below his living quarters of Floor A at the top of New London Citadel, and his motives in enslaving his country remain as unclear now as they did on Takeover Day.